ibm-cloud-docs/account/context-restrictions-what-is.md

 ### Endpoint types
 {: #context-restrictions-endpint-type}

 An endpoint type represents the connection over which an access request is received.
 It corresponds to the endpoint that receives the connection.
-You can allow access from all endpoint types supported by the service or specific service endpoint types.
+You can allow access from all endpoint types that are supported by the service or specific service endpoint types.

-There are three common endpoint types:
+The three common endpoint types are as follows:
 * Public endpoints can accept requests from anywhere.
 * Private endpoints are available for most requests, that originate from within {{site.data.keyword.cloud}}.
 * Direct endpoints are used in Bring-Your-Own-IP scenarios, generally for requests, that originate from resources within VPCs.